backstage/backstage/.changeset/polite-knives-build.md

 '@backstage/plugin-kubernetes-backend': minor
 ---

-**BREAKING** You can now filter `single` or `multiple kubernetes cluster` that the entity is part-of from all your defined kubernets clusters, by passing `backstage.io/kubernetes-clusters` annotation with the defined cluster name.
+**BREAKING** You can now filter `single` or `multiple kubernetes cluster` that the entity is part-of from all your defined kubernetes clusters, by passing `backstage.io/kubernetes-clusters` annotation with the defined cluster name.

-If you dont specify the annotation by `default it fetches all` the defined kubernetes cluster.
+If you do not specify the annotation by `default it fetches all` defined kubernetes cluster.

 To apply `single cluster filter`.
 Specify the cluster name